A Tikhonov theorem for McKean-Vlasov two-scale systems and a new application to mean field optimal control problems: Abstract

 \section{Abstract}

-{ We provide a new version of the Tikhonov theorem for two-scale systems of stochastic differential equations which also covers the McKean-Vlasov case.
+{ We provide a new version of the Tikhonov theorem for both two-scale forward systems and also two-scale forward-backward systems of stochastic differential equations, which also covers the McKean-Vlasov case.
 Differently from what is usually done in the literature, we prove a type of convergence for the ``fast'' variable, which allows the limiting process to be discontinuous.
 This is relevant for the second part of the paper, where we present a new application of this theory to the approximation of the solution of mean field control problems.
 Towards this aim, we construct a two-scale system whose ``fast'' component converges to the optimal control process, while the ``slow'' component converges to the optimal state process.
-The interest in such a procedure is that it allows to approximate the solution of the control problem avoiding the usual step of the minimization of the Hamiltonian.\blfootnote{\textbf{Acknowledgments: }We thank Ulrich Horst and Peter Bank for fruitful discussions.}}
+The interest in such a procedure is that it allows to approximate the solution of the control problem avoiding the usual step of the minimization of the Hamiltonian.\blfootnote{\textbf{Acknowledgments: }We thank Ulrich Horst and Peter Bank for fruitful discussions.
+A. Cosso acknowledges support from GNAMPA-INdAM and from the MUR project PRIN 2022 \emph{``Entropy martingale optimal transport and McKean-Vlasov equations''}.
+In addition, A. Cecchin and A. Cosso acknowledge support from the MUR project PRIN 2022 PNRR \emph{``Probabilistic methods for energy transition''}.}}

 {\bf Keywords:} stochastic Tikhonov theorem, two-scale stochastic systems, McKean-Vlasov stochastic differential equations, mean field optimal control problems.

 {\bf Mathematics Subject Classification (2020):} 60H10, 49N80, 49M99